dagster-io/quickstart-dbt/README.md

 ### Option 1: Deploying it on Dagster Cloud

-The easiest way to spin up your Dagster project is to use [Dagster Serverless](https://docs.dagster.io/dagster-cloud/deployment/serverless).
+The easiest way to spin up your Dagster project is to use [Dagster Cloud Serverless](https://docs.dagster.io/dagster-cloud/deployment/serverless).
 It provides out-of-the-box CI/CD and native branching that make development and deployment easy.

-Check out the [Dagster Cloud](https://dagster.io/cloud) to get started.
+Check out [Dagster Cloud](https://dagster.io/cloud) to get started.

 ### Option 2: Running it locally